 Max Opportunity

-Max Opportunity (shown as Max Opp and Max Opp %) is the headline number on every alert.
+In Options view, Max Opportunity (shown as Max Opp and Max Opp %) is the headline measure of the option contract's best move.
 It answers one question:

 How far did this contract run at its best, after the alert went out?